quangvihn290720/vehicles-management/README.md

 - View Maintenance Records: Endpoint to view maintenance records, linked with vehicle information, restricted to the record owner or Admin.
 - Update Maintenance Record: Endpoint to update maintenance records, restricted to the record owner or Admin.

+## Other Features

+- Create Role/Permission
+- Get All Role/Permission (Only Admin)

 ## Tech stack
 * Build tool: maven >= 3.9.5
 * Java: 21